ropg/ezTime/README.md

 `uint8_t setEvent(void (*function)(), uint8_t hr, uint8_t min, uint8_t sec,`<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`uint8_t day, uint8_t mnth, uint16_t yr)`

 With ezTime, you can set your own events to run at a specified time.
 Simply run `setEvent` specifying the name of the function you would like to call (without the brackets) and a time you would like to call it.
-The first time `events` runs and notices that it is at or after the time you specified it will run the event and delete the event.
+The first time `events` runs and notices that it is at or after the time you specified it will run and then delete the event.
 If you want an event to recur, simply set a new event in the function that gets called.
 You can have a maximum of 8 events by default (easily changed by changing `MAX_EVENTS` in `ezTime.h`). ezTime uses one event internally to trigger the next NTP update.

 `setevent` returns an 8-bit event handle between 1 and MAX_EVENTS which you can store in a variable and use to delete the event with `deleteEvent` should your program need to.
 Zero is returned and the error `TOO_MANY_EVENTS` set if there are no more free slots for your new event.